3 Minute Read

 Step 1: Gather Documents

 In order to do your taxes, you need to collect all of your tax documents.
 This includes your W-2s, 1099s, mortgage interest statements and charitable giving receipts.
 Don’t forget any receipts for other deductions like childcare, education costs and home improvements.
 If in doubt, keep the document or receipt on file until it’s tax time.
 You’ll be glad to have these documents on hand in case you discover that you can use them when filing your taxes.
+If this is your first season filing taxes with your spouse, be sure to take care of all necessary paperwork.

 Step 2: Know Dates